vizality-community/do-not-track/README.md

-**This plugin is currently archived as the feature has been built-in and so this plugin is no longer necesarry.**
+**This plugin is currently archived as the feature(s) have been built into Vizality, rendering the plugin obsolete.**

 ![Do Not Track](assets/banner.png)